 How?
-A folded yoga pad or quilted blanket, rug or folded towel protects knees and wrists.
+A folded yoga pad, quilted blanket, rug, or towel protects knees and wrists.
 Leaning over a birth ball or couch seat can be done if your wrists are too tender.
 Or go down on your elbows for “cat cow” and undulate that spine!
-Don’t sway your back -its “cat-table top” – your back goes from straight to then arches up (cat, Position B).
+Don’t sway your back — it’s “cat tabletop” – your back goes from straight and then arches up (cat, Position B).

 Start with your hands under your shoulders, knees under your hips.
 Knees are a little apart, not touching.

 Focus on your lower back.
 Lift your lower back.
 Flatten your back again.
-This is like “Cat Cow” yoga pose.
+This is like a “cat cow” yoga pose.

 How long?
 Do 20-40 pelvic tilts for comfort, usually about 2-3 minutes.